WRITERS JOINING THE FESTIVAL IN 2024

 Bertha Rogers

-Bertha is returning to the Festival for a Eight year and will be offering the Writing Workshop, “ASIAN POETRY FORMS".
+This is Bertha’s Ninth Festival as a participating writer and she will be offering the Writing Workshop, “LIMERICKS”.

 Jane Schulman